A humble MOSS alternative that also catches

 Clean JSON REST API

-Structured similarity scores, matched ranges, and source URLs — parse in any language, store in any database, automate any workflow.
+Similarity scores, matched line ranges, and source URLs in structured JSON.
+Parse it in any language, store it anywhere, automate the rest.

-Official SDKs for Node.js, Python, PHP, and Java.
-Signed webhooks for async result delivery.
-Drop-in integrations for Canvas, Blackboard, Moodle, GitHub Actions, GitLab CI, and Jenkins — built for the modern automated grading and code-review pipeline.
+SDKs for Node.js, Python, PHP, and Java, plus signed webhooks for async results.
+It fits comfortably alongside Canvas, Blackboard, Moodle, GitHub Actions, GitLab CI, and Jenkins, whether you are grading homework or reviewing pull requests.

 Source code plagiarism occurs when programmers copy, modify, or disguise code from other sources without proper attribution.
 In academic settings, this includes students copying homework assignments, sharing solutions, or using code from GitHub, Stack Overflow, or online tutorials without permission.

 Common code obfuscation techniques include renaming variables and functions, reordering statements, adding dead code, changing formatting, and restructuring loops.
-Advanced plagiarism detection systems like Codequiry's Zeus™ Hyper can detect these modifications by analyzing semantic meaning rather than just syntax.
+Codequiry's Zeus™ Hyper engine aims to see through these changes by analyzing what the code does rather than just how it reads.
+And with so much code now written with AI assistants, detection increasingly means asking a second question too: was this written by a person, or generated by a model?

 What is Stanford MOSS?

 MOSS (Measure of Software Similarity) is a free code plagiarism detection system developed at Stanford University by Alex Aiken.
-Since 1994, MOSS has been the de facto standard for detecting copying in programming assignments.
+Since 1994 it has been the trusted standard for spotting copying between programming assignments, and it is genuinely good at that job.

 - Clean JSON API responses